Interest and Repayment of Federal and Provincial Student Loans

-Learn more about scholarships and awards offered by the Alberta Government and get ready to apply at:
+Learn more about scholarships and awards offered by Alberta's Government and get ready to apply at:

-Course interuptions, school closures and changes to grading systems in Alberta and other educational jurisdictions have impacted the delivery of scholarships and awards provided to Albertans.
+Course interruptions, school closures, and changes to grading systems in Alberta and other educational jurisdictions have impacted the delivery of scholarships and awards provided to Albertans.

 Learn more about COVID-19 Alberta Student Aid Supports.

 Students can now log in to their Alberta Student Aid accounts to apply online for